PostgreSQL DELETE Rows from Select

 AND price < 250 );

-The above command will delete from the Book table where there exists a record in the Price table with an id matching that of the Book table and the price being less than 250.
+The command deletes rows from the Book table that have a matching id in the Price table with a price below 250.

 The Book table is now as follows: